mypocketgenius/pocket_genius/Planning Docs/12-19_feedback_ux_update.md

 ### 7. Should we update Chunk_Performance?

 **Answer:** Yes.
-Task 10 includes background job to update Chunk_Performance counters from Events/Pill_Usage data every 15 minutes.
+Task 10 includes background job to update Chunk_Performance counters from Events/Pill_Usage data daily at midnight UTC.
+Note: Updated to daily schedule due to Vercel Hobby plan limitation (only supports daily cron jobs).

 ### 8. Is "feedback-pill" the right component name?